Veterans Memorial Foundation

-A document retention policy shall be used to determine what documents of the corporation are to be maintained and their retention period.
+A Document Retention Policy shall be used to determine what documents of the corporation are to be maintained and their retention period.
 The minimum document retention period for legal documents shall comply with state and federal law.
-The policy shall be be reviewed at the annual meeting.
+The policy shall be reviewed at the annual meeting.

 Section 8.03: Donation Acceptance

-A donation acceptance policy shall be used to protect the corporation from accepting donations which may have a negative impact on the tax exempt status or integrity of the corporation.
-The policy shall be be reviewed at the annual meeting.
+A Donation Acceptance Policy shall be used to protect the corporation from accepting donations which may have a negative impact on the tax exempt status or integrity of the corporation.
+The policy shall be reviewed at the annual meeting.